IUREDCap/redcap-etl-module/tests/web/README.md

 Note that if you installed **chromium-browser**, you will either need to make an alias named "chrome" for it, or use "chromium-browser" in the commands above instead of "chrome".

+You will need to make sure that pop-ups are enabled for the site from which you are running the tests (e.g., localhost).

 Running the tests
 ----------------------